 Common foods include Latkes (potato pancakes), Kugel (egg noodle casserole), Gelt (chocolate coins), Sufganiyot (jelly-filled donuts), and brisket.

 - Gelt: Traditionally, the Jewish people gifted money (or “gelt” in Yiddish) to teachers, homeless people, children, and the poor.
 Today, children trade chocolate coins for eating and playing the dreidel game.

 - Dreidel Game: Dreidels are wooden spinning tops with Hebrew letters on four sides.
 The dreidel game is a gambling game; players lose or win gelt depending on the letter that the dreidel stops on.
 The four Hebrew letters are Nun (take nothing), Gimel (take all), Hey (take half), and Shin (put one in).

-- Gifts: In addition to gelt, many people give gifts to their family members each night of Hanukkah.
-Some families give gifts each of the eight nights while some families will opt for one larger gift instead.
-The gift-giving part of Hanukkah didn’t really come about until the 1920s, so it’s not necessarily part of all Hanukkah celebrations worldwide.
+- Gifts: In addition to gelt, many people give their family members gifts each night of Hanukkah.
+Some families give gifts each of the eight nights, while some families will opt for one larger gift instead.
+Hanukkah’s gift-giving component didn’t come about until the 1920s, so it’s not necessarily part of all Hanukkah celebrations worldwide.

 No matter your upbringing, Hanukkah serves as a fun and interactive way to bring people together and celebrate.
 Find some creative recipes and start saving up for gifts to give to your loved ones.
 Check out our other article on Hanukkah traditions for more creative ideas on how to spend your Hanukkah.